-Hiroshima’s food scene is a mix of old and new, inviting visitors to enjoy stories as deep as its flavors.
-On my travels, I’ve seen how food connects the city’s past and present.
-Okonomiyaki with cabbage and soba noodles, fresh Seto Inland Sea oysters, and steaming ramen tell stories of hope and happiness.
+Food scene in Hiroshima is a mix of old and new, inviting visitors to enjoy stories as deep as its flavors.
+On your travel, you see how food connects the city’s past and present.
+Okonomiyaki with cabbage and soba noodles, fresh Seto Inland Sea oysters, and steaming ramen tell you stories of hope and happiness.

 While the Peace Memorial Park is key to Hiroshima’s story, its food tells other tales.
-This guide shows a side of Hiroshima where food is a journey of discovery.
+This guide shows a side of this city where food is a journey of discovery.
 Every meal here celebrates life and creativity.

 The Atomic Dome In Hiroshima Is Now A Memorial For Peace.
 Before 1945, This Building Used To Be The Chamber Of Commerce.
 It Is Now Unesco World Heritage.